ravendb/book/Ch15/PartV.md

 yet unexplored parts of RavenDB.

 We'll cover deployments at length: in house and on the cloud, on your own machines and as a database as a service (DBaaS).
-We'll explore topologies that range from single-production servers to clusters spanning the globe and talk about how to split manage your **((((Is the verb here "to split manage"?
-Or shout it be "to manage your split databases"?)))** databases for optimal resource usage and maximum survivability.
+We'll explore topologies that range from single-production servers to clusters spanning the globe and talk about how to manage your databases for optimal resource usage and maximum survivability.
 In particular, we'll focus on what RavenDB is expecting from the underlying platform, what kind of optimizations you can apply at the deployment level and the kinds of resources you should give to your RavenDB instances.